litprog/litprog/lit/42a_cli.md

 }
 ```

 This helper function scans the file system based on arguments to a subcommand.
-Note that paths that are passed directly as arguments are always selected, regardless of extension, but files that are in sub-directories are only selected if they have one of the [known extensions for markdown files](https://superuser.com/questions/249436/file-extension-for-markdown-files).
+Note that paths that are passed directly as arguments are always selected, regardless of extension, but files that are in sub-directories are only selected if they have one of the [known extensions for markdown files][ref_md_file_extensons].

 ```python
 # lpid = cli.code